Newcastle, Oklahoma: Geography

-Newcastle is considered to be part of a rapidly growing area of northern McClain and Grady counties.
-Newcastle also is a part of an area known as the "Tri-City Area" with Tuttle and Blanchard.
-Newcastle also serves as the largest incorporated community in McClain County.
+Newcastle is in the northwestern corner of McClain County, bordered to the north by Oklahoma City in Cleveland County and to the west by Tuttle in Grady County.
+It is bordered to the south by Blanchard and Cole, to the southeast by Goldsby, and to the east by Norman, also in Cleveland County.
+The rapidly growing area of northern McClain and Grady counties around Newcastle is known as the "Tri-City Area" with Tuttle and Blanchard.
+Newcastle is the largest incorporated community in McClain County.